laetificat/PHPnota/README.md

 phpinvoice
 ==========

-A free and opensouce invoicing system made in PHP + Bootstrap
+A free and opensouce invoicing system made in Bootstrap

 How to set up: